Cockermouth Habitat Bank

 The new habitats we’re creating are designed to help improve the health and resilience of the soil, with the potential to make the fields far more capable of natural flood mitigation.
 Parts of the Habitat Bank fall into flood zones, so these enhancements stand to benefit the surrounding area.

-We’re hoping to support a number of notable species native to the area, including otters, red squirrels, and soprano pipistrelle bats.
+We’re hoping to support a number of notable species native to the area, including otter, red squirrel, and soprano pipistrelle bat.
 With two public footpaths nearby, we’re excited for local people to be able to enjoy the Habitat Bank and witness an increasing abundance of wildlife over the years.

 Buy BNG Units